-The RRO is designed to support reliability in the National Electricity Market (NEM) by incentivising retailers and some large energy users to contract or invest in dispatchable and ‘on demand’ resources.
+The Retailer Reliability Obligation (RRO) is designed to support reliability in the National Electricity Market (NEM) by incentivising retailers and some large energy users to contract or invest in dispatchable and ‘on demand’ resources.
 The Australian Energy Market Operator (AEMO) will identify any potential reliability gaps in each NEM region in the coming five years using its Electricity Statement of Opportunities.

 If the market response is insufficient and the AER confirms a reliability gap one year out, liable entities must disclose their contract positions to the AER.
 If actual system peak demand exceeds an expected one-in-two year peak demand, the AER will assess the compliance of liable entities.
 AEMO may commence procurement of emergency reserves at this point through the Reliability and Emergency Reserve Trader (RERT) framework to address the remaining gap with costs to be recovered through the Procurer of Last Resort cost recovery mechanism.

 The RRO commenced on 1 July 2019.

 On 9 January 2020, the South Australia Minister for Energy and Mining triggered the RRO in South Australia for the first quarters of 2022 and 2023.